-Elementor is one of the most popular WordPress page builders today and with a good reason.
-So far it has helped thousands of web designers and developers build stunning WordPress websites.
+Elementor is one of the most popular WordPress page builders today, and with good reason.
+It’s helped millions of web designers and developers build stunning WordPress websites.

-But Elementor isn’t the only game in town.
+But Elementor isn’t the only player in town.
 A lot of developers and content creators swear by Thrive Architect.

-Of course, deciding between two awesome page builders like these two is never easy.
-That’s why we prepared this Thrive Architect vs Elementor review to help you find out which builder to use if you want spectacular websites and pages built without a single line of code written.
+Of course, deciding between awesome page builders like these two is never easy.
+That’s why we prepared this Thrive Architect vs Elementor review.

 Are you ready?